thefinalcutbg/DinoDentWeb/privacy_en.md

 - Right to Data Portability: You can receive a copy of your data in a structured format.
 - Right to Object: You can object to the processing of your data.

-To exercise any of these rights, please contact DinoDent support at [support email/contact number].
+To exercise any of these rights, please contact DinoDent support at [dinodentbg@gmail.com](mailto:dinodentbg@gmail.com)

 ## 6. Changes to this Privacy Policy